Some parametric tests based on sample spacings: Tests for Univariate Distributions

-Ekstr\"om et al. (2020) assumed that $m=o(n)$ and under quite general conditions proved that $\hat{\theta}_{\phi,n}^{(m)}$ is consistent estimator of the true parameter $\eta$ and has asymptotic normal distribution, and the convergence is uniform, i.e.,
+Ekstr\"om et al. (2020) assumed $m=o(n)$ and under quite general conditions, proved consistency and asymptotic normality of $\hat{\theta}_{\phi,n}^{(m)}$ as an estimator of the true parameter $\eta$.
+They observed that the convergence is uniform, i.e.,

 where